 During the later years of the Second World War, he was a junior scientist with the Royal Canadian Corps of Signals attached to the National Research Council, engaged in radar development.
 He was a professor of physics at the University of Manitoba (1945-1946), Wesleyan University (Connecticut; 1946-1951) and McMaster University (Hamilton; 1951-1965).
 He returned to Manitoba in 1965 to become Vice-President (Academic) of the University of Manitoba.

-In 1942, he married Katherine Jane McPherson (?-?) and they had two children, Harry W. Duckworth and Jane Duckworth Maksymiuk.
-After her death in 1991, he remarried (1995) to Shirley Craik.
+On 21 November 1942, he married Katherine Jane McPherson (?-1991) at Ottawa, Ontario and they had two children, Henry William “Harry” Duckworth and Jane Duckworth Maksymiuk.
+After her death, in 1995 he married Shirley Craik, widow of Donald William Craik.

 His papers are held at the University of Manitoba Archives & Special Collections.